edgedb/rfcs/text/1004-transactions-api.rst

 * In Python: ``lambda n: (2**n) * 0.1 + randrange(100)*0.1`` (seconds)
 * In Rust: ``|n| Duration::from_millis(2u64.pow(n)*100 + thread_rng().gen_range(0,100)``

-Delay is randomized so that if there was a coordinated failure (i.e. server restart which triggers all current transactions to retry) transactions don't overwhelm a database by reconnecting simultaneously.
-If delay function is adjusted it's recommeded to keep some randomization anyway.
+Backoff is randomized so that if there was a coordinated failure (i.e. server restart which triggers all current transactions to retry) transactions don't overwhelm a database by reconnecting simultaneously.
+If backoff function is adjusted it's recommeded to keep some randomization anyway.

 TypeScript API